Hermitian Matrix Definiteness from Quantum Phase Estimation: Quantum Eigenvalue Sign Estimation for Hermitian matrices

-Let us digress now around the way to adjust conveniently the constant $C$, given the fact that the eigenvalues of $M$ are not known {\em a priori}.
-All we need is an upper bound on their absolute values that allows to select $C$ such that $|\lambda_i/C|< 0.5~ \forall i$.
+Let us now discuss how to conveniently adjust the constant $C$, given the fact that the eigenvalues of $M$ are not known {\em a priori}.
+All we need is an upper bound on their absolute values that allows selecting $C$ such that \eqref{boundlambda} is fulfilled.
 In \cite{Wolkowicz1980} Wolkowicz and Styan derived bounds for the highest and lowest eigenvalues, $\lambda_{high}$ and $\lambda_{low}$ respectively, of an arbitrary matrix only in terms of its trace.
 Let us define the quantities

 The following bounds are proven for $\lambda_{low}$

 with

 and similarly for $\lambda_{high}$